 Additionally, the antioxidants and vitamin E in almonds may have cancer-fighting benefits, though the National Cancer Institute warns that results from studies examining antioxidants, vitamins and cancer are inconclusive.

 It is possible to be allergic to almonds.
 An almond allergy is typically grouped with a tree nut allergy (including cashews, walnuts, Brazil nuts and others), and is usually severe.

 According to the American College of Allergy, Asthma and Immunology, tree nut allergies are among the allergies most likely to cause anaphylaxis.
 Symptoms of an almond allergy include abdominal pain, diarrhea, difficulty swallowing, nasal congestion or a runny nose, nausea, shortness of breath, and itching.
 Both whole nuts and nut products, including oils and butters, can trigger an almond allergy attack.

 Almonds are susceptible to aflatoxins, chemicals produced by molds that potentially can cause cancer.
 It is unsafe to eat almonds that are infected with mold, which appears as gray or black filaments.
-According to the Almond Board, the almond industry has programs and procedures to minimize aflatoxins.

 In 2007, after cases of salmonella were traced to almonds, the U.S. Department of Agriculture mandated that California growers pasteurize their almonds.
 Since then, raw, untreated almonds grown in California have not been available.
 Almonds that are labeled as "raw" are actually pasteurized with steam or with propylene oxide.
 The practice is considered controversial, and organic farmers have sued the USDA, according to the Cornucopia Institute.